Zuzanna Ginczanka: Place and date of death

-Józef Łobodowski reports the privileged information he received in the 1980s from a source he does not reveal to the effect that Ginczanka's execution took place "just before" (tuż przed) the liberation of Kraków (a historical event dated to 18 January 1945) — that is to say, in the first part of January 1945.
-Without specifying the 1945 date, Izolda Kiec says much the same thing ("a few days (na kilka dni) before the end of the war").
-If the expressions "just before" and "a few days" were to be interpreted figuratively to mean "a short time" but not necessarily "a very short time", the date of Ginczanka's death could be pushed back to December 1944, but this procedure would involve stretching the literal meaning of the words of these two key witnesses.
-Wacław Iwaniuk, a personal acquaintance of Ginczanka, strongly corroborates our dating of Ginczanka's death: in an interview given in 1991, Iwaniuk states: "Ginczanka was murdered by the Gestapo in Kraków, probably on the last day of Kraków's occupation" (chyba w ostatnim dniu okupacji Krakowa) — i.e., on 17 January 1945.
+Łobodowski reports privileged information he received in the 1980s from an unnamed source that Ginczanka's execution took place "just before" (tuż przed) the liberation of Kraków on 18 January 1945.
+Without specifying the 1945 date, Kiec says much the same thing ("a few days (na kilka dni) before the end of the war").
+If the expressions "just before" and "a few days" were to be interpreted figuratively to mean "a short time" but not necessarily "a very short time", the date of Ginczanka's death could be pushed back to December 1944, although this would involve stretching the literal meaning of the words of these two key witnesses.

+Wacław Iwaniuk, a personal acquaintance of Ginczanka, strongly corroborates this dating of Ginczanka's death.
+In an interview given in 1991, he stated: "Ginczanka was murdered by the Gestapo in Kraków, probably on the last day of Kraków's occupation" (chyba w ostatnim dniu okupacji Krakowa)—that is, on 17 January 1945.

-In an article published in the Gazeta Wyborcza in December 2015, Ryszard Kotarba, the historian of the aforementioned Kraków-Płaszów concentration camp, speculates however that Ginczanka might have been among the several prisoners brought to that camp by truck on 5 May 1944, most of whom were executed on the spot.
+However, in an article published in the Gazeta Wyborcza (Wyborcza Gazette) in December 2015, Ryszard Kotarba, the historian of the Kraków-Płaszów concentration camp, speculates that Ginczanka might have been among several prisoners brought there by truck on 5 May 1944, most of whom were executed on the spot.